 CALL FOR SUBMISSIONS

-UNITE Students believes in empowering every generation in God’s vision of love and grace in our world.
-This year the UNITE Students team is inviting YOU to be a part of the vision and creation of UNITE 2025!
+UNITE Students believes in empowering every generation in God’s vision of love and grace in our world, and our team is inviting YOU to be a part of the vision and creation of UNITE!

 What does that mean?
 We are looking for students, lay members, children, adults - everyone - to submit writing, art or other creative pieces that may be used as a part of UNITE: this year, in the future, or in some way we haven’t dreamed of yet.